 4) The Legend of Zelda: A Link to the Past

-A Link to the Past was the third of many 2D Zelda games, but it remains the best of the lot.
-You want perfect dungeons?
+A Link to the Past was the third of many 2D Zelda games, but it remains the best.
+Do you want perfect dungeons?
 Here they are.
 Fantastic visuals that still look beautiful?
 You got it.
 Real risk and innovation with the Dark World mechanic?
 Look no further.
 A Link to the Past nails it in every way, and while we didn’t put it at the top of our list, it is maybe the most perfect Zelda game there has ever been.

 5) The Legend of Zelda

 Is it sacrilege to put the original game in fifth place?
-Some might say so, but we’re trying not to let nostalgia cloud everything over here.
+Some might say so, but we’re trying not to let nostalgia cloud everything.
 Nevertheless, The Legend of Zelda was the first and will always be special for that.
 Even today, it still can give players the thrill of exploration that has become a staple of the franchise.